 Every Mon, 10am -12pm Brodick/Bow Parks (Saanich) Invasive Species removal.
 Volunteers needed.
 Training, gloves, and tools provided.
 No dogs.
 Judy 250-472-0515

-Every Tuesday, 9am Tuesday Morning Birding.
+Every Tue, 9am Tuesday Morning Birding.
 Meet foot of Bowker Ave, waterfront off Beach Drive in Oak Bay.
 Bill Dancer 250-721-5273.
 Novice and experienced birders all welcome.

 Every Wed and Sun, 9am Bird Walks with naturalists, Swan Lake Nature Sanctuary, 3873 Swan Lake Rd.
 Margaret Lidkea 479-0211